 Chris is Reader in Early Modern history.
-He studied for his first two degrees at the University of Birmingham and completed his PhD at the University of Aberdeen.
 Before moving to Newman in 2014, Chris taught at the University of Aberdeen and the University of York.
 He was Visiting Scholar at the University of St Andrews in 2014 and Visiting Research Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh in early 2018.